azonenberg/serdes-website/serdes/_posts/2024-09-11-Intermediate-bus-converter.md

 since it's a common component, not part of the trigger crossbar project.

-The legacy v0.1-0.3 line still lives in the trigger crossbar repo but will be deleted once I retire the last v0.3 board on my bench to avoid clutter; I can always look back at git history if I have some need to do so.
+The legacy v0.1-0.3 line still lives in the trigger crossbar repo but will be deleted once I retire the last v0.3 board on my bench to avoid clutter in my working copies; I can always look back at git history if I have some need to do so.

 ## Version 0.5

+v0.4 had a few teething troubles.
+For starters, when I applied power it blew up.

+More precisely, the LTC4367 did.
+It looks like when power was first applied I started getting a bit of current going down the supply leads, through the input side common mode choke that I had put there to suppress potential common mode EMI, hit the LTC4367 input, then it had nowhere to go since there wasn't much input capacitance upstream.
+The end result was inductive spikes peaking at close to 100V amplitude which was enough to cause the LTC4367 to pop.
+I tried a few fixes without success, then simply removed the entire input protection subsystem to test, at which point it worked like a charm.

+So I made one final version 0.5 which removed the CMC and LTC4367 in favor of a ferrite and TPS16630.

 ## Version 0.6 coming?